-The following subsections present an overview of each security and privacy taxonomy, along with lists of topics encompassed by the taxonomy elements.
-These lists are the results of preliminary discussions of the Subgroup and may be developed further in Version 3.
+1296 The following subsections present an overview of each security and privacy taxonomy, along with lists of topics encompassed by the taxonomy elements.
+These lists are the results of preliminary discussions of the Subgroup.
 The focus has been predominantly on security and security-related privacy risks (i.e., risks that result from unauthorized access to personally identifiable information).
-Privacy risks that may result from the processing of information about individuals, and how the taxonomy may account for such considerations, will be explored in greater detail in future versions.
+Privacy risks that may result from the processing of information about individuals, and how the taxonomy may account for such considerations, is an important topic but one which the Subgroup did not have time to explore in depth.